downshift-js/downshift/src/hooks/useCombobox/README.md

 **🚨 This is a really handy power feature 🚨**

-This function will be called each time `useSelect` sets its internal state (or calls your `onStateChange` handler for control props).
+This function will be called each time `useCombobox` sets its internal state (or calls your `onStateChange` handler for control props).
 It allows you to modify the state change that will take place which can give you fine grain control over how the component interacts with user updates.
 It gives you the current state